-Our ticket is one way…..they will be adding our children/pets, onto the plane, over the course of the trip.
+Our ticket is one way, and they will add our children/pets onto the plane for the trip.
 This is where we will live out our days until the Lord sees fit to move us somewhere else.
-I had planned on staying in France for 10 days, not my life.
-I certainly did not plan on LIVING in Holland and what the heck do you mean, you will bring our kids during the flight?????????
+I had planned on staying in France for ten days, not my life.
+I certainly did not plan on LIVING in Holland, and what the heck do you mean you will bring our kids during the flight?????????

-Big Daddy wanted 1 child and I wanted 4.
+Big Daddy wanted one child, and I wanted 4.
 We compromised on 3.
-Our oldest was high strung, motivated, and determined.
-She is also super sensitive to bright lights, noises, and does not care for lots of people.
+Our oldest was high-strung, motivated, and determined.
+She is also super sensitive to bright lights and noises and does not care for many people.
 Our second was a pistol.
-She was creative, loved animals, told you like it was regardless of if it was appropriate or not.
-She has a bit of a lazy streak and wanted things done for her more times than not.
+She was creative, loved animals, and told you like it was regardless of if it was appropriate or not.
+She has a bit of a lazy streak and wants things done for her more times than not.
 Our third, our only biological son, was an easy baby until he wasn’t.

-He was the first to crawl, he babbled, talked, loved eating and then he had his 12 mths shots….life changed.
+He was the first to crawl.
+He babbled, talked, loved eating, and then he had his 12 mths shots, and his life changed.
 Maybe that was when we were “packing” to go to Italy.
-It was like shades pulled down over his eyes and he stopped talking, he threw lots of fights, he had sensory issues…..it was tough.
+It was like shades pulled down over his eyes.
+He stopped talking, threw lots of fights, and had sensory issues.
+It was tough.
 Our life was now full of speech therapy, occupational therapy, and physical therapy.
 It was hard.
-The Lord guided us and helped us and allowed me to have a great deal of soaked in knowledge….and today, you would never know anything was ever wrong.
+The Lord guided us and helped us and allowed me to have a great deal of soaked in knowledge.
+Today, you would never know anything was ever wrong.

-So…Victoria, we started planning the trip.
-Alyssa, we started saving for the trip.
-Then, with Noah, we got on that plane and we headed to Paris, France to see all the things we could see on a 10-day trip.
+So with V, we started planning the trip.
+A, we started saving for the trip.
+Then, with N, we got on that plane and headed to Paris, France, to see all the things we could see on a 10-day trip.

-As we were flying, God saw fit to allow 2 more kids to join our crew.
-These kids were older, than came from severe trauma physically, mentally, and emotionally…amongst other trauma and He thought it’d be a good idea to have Big Daddy and me to raise them.
-It was almost like He threw me into the lion’s den as he did with Daniel.
-I was totally unprepared.
-Realistically, I thought I could love the FASD (Fetal Alcohol Spectrum Disorder), RAD (Reactive Attachment Disorder, Behavioral Issues, Dyslexia, Developmental Delays, Food gorging/hoarding/stealing out of them.
+As we were flying, God saw fit to allow two more kids to join our crew.
+These kids were older than came from severe trauma physically, mentally, and emotionally and among other trauma, He thought it’d be a good idea to have Big Daddy and me raise them.
+It was almost like He threw me into the lion’s den as he did with D. I was unprepared.
+Realistically, I could love the FASD (Fetal Alcohol Spectrum Disorder), RAD (Reactive Attachment Disorder, Behavioral Issues, Dyslexia, Developmental Delays, Food gorging/hoarding/stealing out of them.
 Sadly, I wanted to fix them.
 Plain and simple.

 This time, it was a brief detour, on our flight, to Ethiopia.
 The trip there was ROUGH.
 It was full of turbulence and engine problems.
-We thought and we were told we would not make it BUT GOD had other plans.
-We made it…..instead of a 24 hr flight, it would take us 15 mths to get from where we were (on a plane headed on vacation to Paris) to Ethiopia because He wanted us to add to our dysfunctional crew.
-He was another older child and he had malnutrition brain, some behavioral issues, and we came to find out that he was deaf in one ear…not a little bit hearing impaired but deaf.
+We thought and were told we would not make it, but GOD had other plans.
+We made it.
+Instead of a 24 hr flight, it would take us 15 mths to get from where we were (on a plane headed on vacation to Paris) to Ethiopia because He wanted us to add to our dysfunctional crew.
+He was another older child, and he had a malnutrition brain and some behavioral issues; and we came to find out that he was deaf in one ear.
+He was not a little bit hearing impaired but deaf.
 Again, I could fix this.
-I could continue raising all these kids will “fixing” their issues and problems.
+I could continue raising all these kids while “fixing” their issues and problems.
 I was content, tired, and overwhelmed but content.